build-server-protocol/build-server-protocol/CONTRIBUTING.md

 To build the site locally you'll want to follow the below steps:

-1. `sbt mdoc` to generate the docs
+1. `sbt generateWebsite` to generate the docs
 2. `cd website` to go into the website directory where the site is managed
 3. `yarn install` to ensure everything is installed
 4. `yarn start` to build and start the server